 Three days in Seville is barely enough, because there are so many things to see and do in Seville.
-But that’s all the time we had, and we packed in a lot into our three-day Seville itinerary!
+But if that’s all the time you have, rest assured that you can still pack a lot into your three-day Seville itinerary!

-My three-day Seville guide is designed for active travelers that don’t mind clocking up the walking miles, but you’ll find options here to design a more laid-back experience if that’s your preference.
+My three-day Seville guide is designed for active travelers that don’t mind clocking up the walking miles, but you can pick and choose from our suggestions to design a more laid-back experience, if that’s your preference.

 Day 1: The Royal Alcázar of Seville